Pennswood/CMPSC442-final-project/README.md

 ### Goals
 - Create a schedule that maximizes productivity, given a to-do list and a person's health/mood.
+  - Health and mood will be based on things like heart rate, amount of sleep, etc.
 - Define the exact objective function.
 - Identify good data and strategies, to find the best possible schedule.